Why Hamas and Israel reached this moment now — and what comes next

 Militants attacked Israeli communication towers with improvised explosives, they breached the Gaza-Israel border fence within minutes and assumed control of several Israeli communities.
 They paraglided over the border and gunned down civilians at a music festival.

-Hamas killed 1,200 people in the attack, and took dozens hostage, including women, children and the elderly — all while Israel's military was late to respond.
+Hamas killed at least 1,200 people in the attack and took dozens hostage, including women, children and the elderly — all while Israel's military was late to respond.
 It was the deadliest attack Israel has seen in decades.

 In retaliation, Israel has laid siege to Gaza with hundreds of airstrikes that have killed at least 1,000 Palestinians and displaced more than 200,000 people.
 It has cut off electricity, food and fuel supplies.